valderman/selda/README.md

 TODOs
 =====

-The following is a non-exhaustive list of tasks that need to be done before a "proper" release.
+The following is a non-exhaustive list of things that could reasonably be expected of a 1.0 release, in roughly descending order of importance.

-* Foreign keys.
-* Constraints other than primary key.
 * If/else.
 * PostgreSQL backend.
+* Split backends into separate packages.
 * Tests.
 * Examples.
-* Split backends into separate packages.
+* Foreign keys.
+* `WHERE x IN (SELECT ...)`
+* `SELECT INTO`.
+* Constraints other than primary key.
+* Database schema upgrades.
 * Stack support.